denny0489/ee106a/README.md

 # UC Berkeley, EE106A, Fall 2018
 Final Project for EE106A

-Team Members:
-Amanda Boyle
-Syung (Denny) Min
-Daniel Benniah John
-Haopeng (Jason) Liang
-Junlin Liu
+Team Members: Amanda Boyle, Syung (Denny) Min, Daniel Benniah John, Haopeng (Jason) Liang, Junlin Liu

 Abstract:
 The UltraBaxter's main goal is to be able to directly manipulate the Baxter's joints